Amazing facts about Palm Jumeirah that will blow your mind!

 - By the end of the same year, 500 families were living in Palm Jumeirah.

-- At the end of 2009, there were 28 hotels in total opened on the Crescent to welcome tourists.
+- By end of the year 2009, there were 28 hotels in total opened on the Crescent.

-- More than 100 studies were commissioned to analyse the extent of the Palm Jumeirah project.
-All major aspects of the project were put into consideration such as civil engineering, marina design, transportation and technology.
+- Over 100 studies were commissioned to analyse the extent of the Palm Jumeirah project.
+All major aspects of the project were considered, such as technology, civil engineering, marina design and transportation.

-- Over 12,000 trees were grown in a nursery to be planted in Palm Jumeirah area.
+- More than 12,000 trees were grown in a nursery to be planted in Palm Jumeirah area.

 PALM JUMEIRAH CONSTRUCTION FACTS